labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 # Step to Build labriqueinter.net images

-## With qemu-user
+## With your board
 To build Labriqueinter.net directly with [yunohost](https://yunohost.org/) we cannot use debootstrap with qemu-arm-static because it is buggy and mysql-server-5.5 installation failed.

-The best solution is to build a lightweight image without yunohost, and perform a full debootstrap with yunohost directly on the olimex board with the first debootstrap.
-This process take much time but it the best solution to build labriqueinter.net entirely with scripts.
+the first solution is to build a lightweight image without yunohost, and perform a full debootstrap with yunohost directly on the olimex board with the first debootstrap.

-## With qemu-system
+## With qemu-system-arm
-With qemu-arm-system we can directly create images with yunohost.
-The build process is compose with tow step; first we create a small VM with the debian installer and after that we can build all images for labriqueinter.net.
+With qemu-arm-system we can directly create images without a board.
+The build process is compose with tow step; first, like above, we create a lightweight debian image with debootstrap and then we can build full image inside a qemu instane.

-# Build the lightweight image with qemu-user
+# Build the lightweight image

 ## Debootstrap